 5 Facts About What Refugee Women Face

-The number of forcibly displaced people has reached a staggering number—over 100 million according to ReliefWeb—and the number only continues to rise.
+The number of forcibly displaced people has reached a staggering number—over 117 million according to UNHCR—and the number only continues to rise

 Our world has experienced political, social and cultural upheaval unmatched by any other period in our history.

 As the war in Ukraine wages on, new conflicts continue to unfold, from Sudan to Kosovo, and the survivors of the earthquake in Syria rebuild their lives (some for the second time).
-The number of people seeking refuge outside of their home countries or displaced within is higher than ever - and it's women and girls who are suffering the most.
+The number of people seeking refuge outside of their home countries or displaced within is higher than ever - and women and girls are disproportionately affected.
 Around the world, ethnic tensions, political strife, famine, climate change and terrorism continue to uproot lives.

 As inequality gaps widen and displacement increases, it’s up to us to invest in providing the opportunities and services to support women refugees during this time and as they rebuild.